 Investors that are comfortable with risk often allocate a higher proportion of their portfolio to equities, and a smaller proportion to bonds.
 Because equities are riskier than bonds, these investors face higher total portfolio risks.
 In contrast, risk-averse investors often have less exposure to equities and more exposure to bonds.
 A risk averse investor may have 80% of his portfolio in bonds and only 20% in equities.

 To lower risk, investors need to ensure that they are not overexposed to any particular investment type.
 Exposure can be reduced by selling an asset, by diversification or through hedging.

 There are many ways in which one can reduce risk of financial exposure, including diversification and investing in exchange-traded funds (ETF).
 The simplest way to eliminate exposure to a certain asset is to sell it, removing that asset from a portfolio.
 For example, if an investor has $2,000 worth of Apple shares and sells the entire holding, he will no longer have financial exposure to Apple shares.
 The financial risk associated with the shares will be reduced to zero.

-In finance, exposure refers to the amount of money invested in a particular asset.
-It represents the amount that an investor could lose on an investment.
-Financial exposure can be expressed in monetary terms, or as a percentage of an investment portfolio.
-Monitoring exposure is an important part of risk management in investing and trading.
-Portfolio exposure needs to be monitored regularly.
+The quantity of money invested in a specific asset is referred to in finance as exposure.
+It stands for the maximum amount an investor could lose on a certain investment.
+Financial exposure can be expressed as a proportion of an investment portfolio or in monetary terms.
+Risk management in trading and investing includes a lot of monitoring of exposure.
+Portfolio exposure needs to be regularly evaluated.